moq-wg/warp-streaming-format/draft-ietf-moq-warp.md

 If a publisher is able to maintain state across a republish, it MUST signal the gap in Group IDs using the MOQT Prior Group ID Gap Extension header.

-# Timeline track {#timelinetrack}
+# Media Timeline track {#mediatimelinetrack}
-The timeline track provides data about the previously published groups and their relationship to wallclock time, media time and associated timed-metadata.
+The media timeline track provides data about the previously published groups and their relationship to wallclock time and media time.
 Timeline tracks allow players to seek to precise points behind the live head in a live broadcast, or for random access in a VOD asset.
-A timeline track might also be used to insert events at media times which do not correlate with Object boundaries.
+The optional metadata can describe a characteristic of any record in the timeline.
 Timeline tracks are optional.
 Multiple timeline tracks can exist inside a catalog.

-## Timeline track payload
+## Media Timeline track payload {#mediatimelinepayload}
-The payload of a timeline track is a UTF-8 encoded CSV text file.
+The payload of a media timeline track is a UTF-8 encoded CSV text file.
 This payload is formatted according to RFC4180 "Common Format and MIME Type for Comma-Separated Values (CSV)" Files {{RFC4180}}.
 The separator is a comma and each line is separated by a carriage return.
-The mime-type of a timeline track MUST be specified as "text/csv" in the catalog.
+The mime-type of a media timeline track MUST be specified as "text/csv" in the catalog.

-Each timeline track begins with a header row of GROUP_ID,OBJECT_ID,MEDIA_PTS, WALLCLOCK,METADATA.
+Each media timeline track begins with a header row of GROUP_ID, OBJECT_ID, MEDIA_PTS, WALLCLOCK,METADATA.
 This row defines the 5 columns of data within each record.

 * GROUP_ID: the MOQT Group ID.
 This entry MUST not be empty.